jordanpotti/CloudScraper/README.md

-#### CloudScraper is a Tool to scrape targets in search of cloud resources.
-AWS, Azure, Digital Ocean.
+#### CloudScraper is a Tool to spider and scrape targets in search of cloud resources.
+Plug in a URL and it will spider and search the source of spidered pages for strings such as 's3.amazonaws.com', 'windows.net' and 'digitaloceanspaces'.
+AWS, Azure, Digital Ocean resources are currently supported.

 #### [@ok_bye_now](https://twitter.com/ok_bye_now)

 ## Pre-Requisites